-Final Fantasy V came out a t a time when the Final Fantasy franchise was starting to gain ground in North America; the first and second (actually fourth) games proved to be hits in North America among the niche JRPG audience, and when another entry in the franchise was announced and later cancelled in favor of translating Final Fantasy VI (released as III), quite a few were left disappointed.
+Final Fantasy V came out a t a time when the Final Fantasy franchise was starting to gain ground in North America; the first and second (actually fourth) games proved to be hits in North America among the niche JRPG audience, and when another entry in the franchise was announced and later cancelled in favor of translating Final Fantasy VI (released as III) and Mystic Quest, quite a few were left disappointed.

 However when it did finally get a western release on the Playstation, it seemed that few people actually took the chance to play it.
 Part of this may have just come down to poor timing (it being released at the height of Final Fantasy's fame, when 7 and 8 were the hot new games on the market), but it may also have been in part due to a lackluster porting job.
 While other sprite-based RPGs on the system like Suikoden and Wild Arms showed very few, if any, load times, Final Fantasy V had them between every single combat, which made it feel rather poorly optimized for a port of a game that was over five years old by that point.
 This was paired with a rather dull translation, lacking much of the humor and character that Ted Woolsey injected into Square's later SNES titles, and which lacked in polish even in comparison to a fan translation that had been available via emulation for quite some time.
 It seemed even Square didn't give much thought to one of their own games, and as a result, most of their newfound fans didn't either.